-- your contact details such as your name, address, telephone number and email address;
+- Your contact details such as your name, address, telephone number and email address;

-- your date of birth, nationality, country of birth, country of residence, employment status and tax identification number (e.g. National Insurance Number);
+- Your date of birth, nationality, country of birth, country of residence, employment status and tax identification number (e.g. National Insurance Number);

-- passport details, driving licence and utility bills; and
+- Passport details, driving licence and utility bills;

-- if you provide it when communicating with us (for example when registering for our services);
+- If you provide it when communicating with us (for example when registering for our services);

-- if you order any of our products or services;
+- If you order any of our products or services;

-- if you enter a competition or promotion;
+- If you enter a competition or promotion;

-- if you make payments or modify your account details; and
+- If you make payments or modify your account details; and

 We record all service calls for quality and training purposes, to enable us to deal effectively with queries and complaints and, in the case of calls where customers place transactions on regulated markets, in order to comply with our regulatory obligations.